 Pharisees, perhaps?
 Those guys seemed to hate everyone and kept impossible standards.
 Maybe the Old Testament Israelites with endless rules who wouldn’t let anyone unclean into the temple?
 Certainly.

 The answer is David’s sinful perspectives always change.
 He turns his eyes and heart to the Lord, repents and transforms.
 Sin requires a Savior, and David is delivered from his hateful prejudices.
 As God often does, he uses relationships and those David cared for to change his heart.
 David’s closest friend, confidant and brother-in-law was Jonathan.
 When King Saul and Jonathan are killed in battle, David is deeply grieved.
 Years later, David asks if there are any of Jonathan’s descendants that he can bless.
-Jonathan’s son Mephibosheth is brought into the palace to meet David… at which time David realizes Mephibosheth was dropped and both feet were crippled when he was five.
+Jonathan’s son Mephibosheth is brought into the palace to meet David… at which time David realizes Mephibosheth was dropped by his nurse while fleeing and both feet were crippled when he was five.
 David could have given him gifts or even let his family live in the palace, but his heart changed.
 He commanded his leading servant, Ziba who was to inherit,

 “And you and your sons and your servants shall till the land for him and shall bring in the produce, that your master’s grandson may have bread to eat.
 But Mephibosheth your master’s grandson shall always eat at my table.”